scalabli/quo/docs/utils.rst

 In addition to this, it can also launch the file manager and automatically select the provided file.

+**Parameters**
+    - ``url`` *(str)* – URL or filename of the thing to launch.

+    - ``wait`` *(bool)* – Wait for the program to exit before returning.
+This only works if the launched program blocks.
+In particular, xdg-open on Linux does not block.

+    - ``locate`` *(bool)* – if this is set to True then instead of launching the application associated with the URL it will attempt to launch a file manager with the file located.
+This might have weird effects if the URL does not point to the filesystem.

 .. code:: python

    import quo